nvaccess/nvda/.github/ISSUE_TEMPLATE/special_case_issue.md

 - Bug Report Template: https://github.com/nvaccess/nvda/issues/new?template=bug_report.md
 - Feature Request Template: https://github.com/nvaccess/nvda/issues/new?template=feature_request.md

-Issues may be closed if the required information is not present.
+If required information is not provided when requested, the issue may be closed.
 For guidance on how to fill in this template, including how to provide the required files, please see: https://github.com/nvaccess/nvda/blob/master/projectDocs/issues/githubIssueTemplateExplanationAndExamples.md